-In the period 2008 - 2012, the agro processing industries in Kenya experienced low firm performance, especially the food and beverage, which is the largest component in the agro processing manufacturing sector.
-In 2012, the food and beverage industries registered a 0.3 per cent decline after experiencing a 1.6 per cent decline in 2011.
+In the period 2008 - 2012, the agro processing industries in Kenya experienced low firm performance.
+In 2012, the food and beverage, which is the largest component in the agro processing manufacturing sector, registered a 0.3 per cent decline after experiencing a 1.6 per cent decline in 2011.
 Other agro processing industries involved in the preparation and preservation of fish, processed liquid milk, production of bakery products, processed and preserved fruits and vegetables registered a drop by 10.4, 13.7, 14.9 and 2.5 per cent, respectively during the said period (ROK, 2013).
-In addition, the workforce in agro processing industries reduced by approximately 2 per cent (ROK, 2012).
+Furthermore, the workforce in these agro processing industries reduced by approximately 2 per cent (ROK, 2012).
 During the same period, the average growth percentage remained stagnant at 3 to 4 per cent.
 This growth rate is low given that the Kenya Vision 2030 expects that agro processing industries to grow at a rate of 10 per cent annually (ROK, 2007).

-If allowed to continue, low firm performance of agro processing SMEs will lead to dominance by primary agro-based commodities, thereby increasing the country's vulnerability to international market price fluctuations (Onjala, 2010).
+If allowed to continue, low firm performance of agro processing SMEs will lead to dominance by primary agro-based commodities, thereby increasing the country's vulnerability to international market price fluctuations (Onjala, 2010; Wilkinson & Rocha, 2009).
 It will also lead to low incomes for those employed in agro processing SMEs with correspondingly low standards of living.
-This threatens the long term survival of these enterprises and can lead to closure despite the fact that the agricultural products are grown in Kenya (Kormawa, Wohlmuth & Devlin, 2011).
-A few researches of entrepreneurial orientation in SMEs have been conducted in Kenya have centered on overall entrepreneurial orientation and how it affects firm performance, rather than the individual and independent influence of entrepreneurial orientation dimensions such as risk taking and its influence on firm performance on SMEs.
+This will threaten the long term survival of these enterprises and will lead to closure despite the fact that the agricultural products are grown in Kenya (Kormawa, Wohlmuth & Devlin, 2011).
+SMEs need dynamic capabilities such as proactiveness that will enable them to enhance their competitive advantage and productivity in the long term.
+A few researches of entrepreneurial orientation in SMEs have been conducted in Kenya have centered on overall entrepreneurial orientation and how it affects firm performance, rather than the individual and independent influence of entrepreneurial orientation dimensions such as proactiveness and its influence on firm performance on SMEs.
 Osoro (2012) examined the effect of entrepreneurial orientation of the business performance of SMEs in the Information Technology in Nairobi.
-The study failed to identify the influence of risk taking dimension of entrepreneurial orientation on firm performance of SMEs.
-This paper seeks to fill that gap by establishing influence of risk taking on firm performance of agro processing SMEs in Kenya.
+The study failed to identify the influence of proactiveness dimension of entrepreneurial orientation on firm performance of small and medium enterprises.
+This paper seeks to fill that gap by establishing the influence of proactiveness on firm performance of agro processing SMEs in Kenya.